The Ultimate Housekeeping 101 Guide

 Want to work as a housekeeper?

 With a little experience, almost anyone can work as a housekeeper.
-There are few formal training requirements, making it an ideal position if you don’t have a college education.
-Background experience in cleaning, the ability to manage staff and stay organized, and good people skills are the main requirements for a position as a housekeeper.
-Common housekeeping skills include knowing how to manage your time and work effectively, following safety procedures when using cleaning solutions, and anticipating your employer’s needs.
+There are few formal training requirements, making it a good option if you don’t have a college education.
+The main requirements are background experience in cleaning, the ability to manage staff and stay organized, and good people skills.
+Useful housekeeping skills include time management, following safety procedures with cleaning solutions, and anticipating your employer’s needs.

-To apply for a position as a housekeeper, write a housekeeping cover letter outlining your background, skills, and why you’d be a good fit.
+To apply, write a cover letter outlining your background, skills, and why you’d be a good fit.
 You can apply with an agency or work as an independent contractor.
-It’s usually easier to find work if you are an agency housekeeper, and the agency will act as an intermediary to resolve any issues with your employer, but independent housekeepers might have more control over negotiating their income and availability.
-Look for “Housekeeper needed” notices in your local job sites and newspapers to determine how big the market is in your area for housekeeping positions.
+Agency work is usually easier to find, and the agency acts as an intermediary to resolve any issues with your employer, while independent housekeepers often have more control over their rates and availability.
+Look for “housekeeper needed” notices on local job sites and in newspapers to gauge the size of the market in your area.